INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: THE INSPIRE PROJECT

 Table~\ref{tab:catalogue} gives a summary of the photometric and structural characteristics of the complete \INSPIRE\ sample.
+These are taken from \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20} and based on the analysis of optical images from the KiDS Survey, as detailed below.
 Specifically, together with ID and coordinates, we list the INSPIRE Data Release (DR) where the UCMG has been first presented and the sample from which it is drawn.
 Then, we provide $g$-, $r$- and $i$-band magnitudes, corrected by extinction, the circularised effective radii (\Reff), S\'ersic index ($n$), and axis ratio ($q$).
 These last three quantities have been calculated as the median of the quantities inferred from $g$, $r$ and $i$ images.
 Measures in each single band are reported in \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20} for all 52 systems.
 They are obtained by fitting a point-spread function (PSF) convolved S\'ersic profile to the images using the code \textsc{2dphot} \citep{LaBarbera_08_2DPHOT}\footnote{The source code of the package is available on request to the authors.}.
-Uncertainties on the sizes, given the range covered by the \INSPIRE\, objects, are of the order of 20\%-50\%, as visible from Figure~B2 in \citetalias{Tortora+18_UCMGs}.
-Finally, the last column of the table lists stellar masses, taken from \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20} and inferred from SED fitting in the $ugri$ bands.
+Uncertainties on the sizes, given the range covered by the \INSPIRE\, objects, are of the order of 20\% for objects with effective radii larger than 0.2 but rise up to more than 50\% for even smaller objects, as visible from Figure~B2 in \citetalias{Tortora+18_UCMGs}.
+We refer the reader to the same paper, where the quality of these structural parameters is assessed through simulated images.
+Finally, the last column of the table lists stellar masses, also taken from \citetalias{Tortora+18_UCMGs} and \citetalias{Scognamiglio20} and inferred from SED fitting in the $ugri$ bands.